elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
   **Properties:**
     * **`account`**  (string) Ethereum address of the user for which to retrieve trading history, as a hexadecimal string.
-    * **`universe`**  (string) &lt;optional> Contract address of the universe in which to look up the trading history, as a hexadecimal string.
-Either this parameter or the market ID must be specified.
+    * **`universe`**  (string) &lt;optional> Contract address of the Universe in which to look up the trading history, as a hexadecimal string.
+Either this parameter or the Market ID must be specified.
-    * **`marketID`**  (string) &lt;optional> Contract address of the market in which to look up the trading history, as a hexadecimal string.
-Either this parameter or the universe must be specified.
+    * **`marketID`**  (string) &lt;optional> Contract address of the Market in which to look up the trading history, as a hexadecimal string.
+Either this parameter or the Universe must be specified.
     * **`outcome`**  (string) Outcome of the share being bought/sold.
     * **`orderType`**  (string) Type of trade.
 Valid values are "buy" and "sell".
     * **`sortBy`**  (string) &lt;optional> Field name by which to sort the trading history.